Current Lab Members

 Caren Walker is an Assistant Professor of Psychology at the University of California, San Diego.
 She received her Ph.D. in psychology from the University of California, Berkeley in 2015.
 Dr. Walker’s research is in the area of cognitive development, examining the various learning mechanisms that underlie knowledge acquisition and change.
 This work addresses basic questions about the nature of mental representations in human cognition, and she is particularly interested in the early development of abstract reasoning about causality.

 Jae is a second-year Ph.D. student in the Department of Neuroscience at The Scripps Research Institute.
 Her research centers on learning processes in children, with a special focus on the underlying mechanisms that facilitate scientific reasoning skills.
 Specifically, she is interested in studying the effects of counterfactual reasoning and pretend play on children's learning.
 To probe this phenomenon, she is taking a multidisciplinary approach using methods in both cognitive neuroscience and psychology.
 Additionally, she is also interested in examining the development of reward-processing in children with and without Autism.

-Andie recently graduated from UC San Diego where she played water polo and studied Cognitive Science and Psychology.
-Her research interests center on how children acquire abstract concepts such as time, and how gesture or the body might be recruited for such development.
-She looks forward to meeting you and your family and in working to make your experience with the ELC Lab as wonderful as possible.
-Please contact her with any questions you may have.
-When not in the lab, you can find her in the pool, on a bike ride, or at the beach!
+Nicky recently graduated from Stanford University where he studied Psychology and Communication.
+His research interests center on how children learn about the world and other people, and how they begin to make value judgments and develop preferences.
+He looks forward to meeting you and your family and in working to make your experience with the ELC Lab as wonderful as possible.
+Please contact him with any questions you may have.
+When's he not in the lab, he enjoys running, hiking, and exploring the city!